 This Indian Lamb Biryani is packed with deep and exciting flavors and a good amount of heat.
 It’s definitely dinner-party worthy!

-I think it’s important to serve this with a cooling, creamy, cucumber-mint raita to complement the heat of the biryani.
+I think it’s important to serve Indian Lamb Biryani with a cooling, creamy, cucumber-mint raita to complement the heat of the dish.
 Your palate will thank you!

 - 2 pounds boneless leg of lamb, fat trimmed off, cut into 1-inch cubes

 - MARINADE INGREDIENTS for the lamb:

 - 5 tablespoons peeled and roughly chopped fresh ginger root (5-inch by 2 inch piece or something comparable.)

 - 6-7 large garlic cloves, roughly chopped (about 3 tablespoons)

 - A few grinds of fresh ground black pepper

 - 2 cups basmati rice (Indian is best)

 - 2 medium red or yellow onions, peeled, halved and thinly sliced